ROCm/HIP/docs/markdown/hip_kernel_language.md

 HIP/hcc will parse the `launch_bounds` attribute but silently ignores the performance hint.
 Full support is under development.

+The hcc compiler does not support the "--maxregcount" option like nvcc.
+Instead, users are encouraged to use the hip_launch_bounds directive since the parameters are more intuitive and portable than micro-architecture details like registers, and also the directive allows per-kernel control rather than an entire file.  hip_launch_bounds works on both hcc and nvcc targets.

 ## Register Keyword
 The register keyword affects code generation in neither nvcc nor hcc.
 It’s deprecated in standard C++, so hcc will generate a warning. (nvcc silently ignores use of this keyword.)
 To disable the warning, you can pass the option `-Wno-deprecated-register` to hcc.